dotnet/machinelearning/docs/code/IDataViewImplementation.md

 nonetheless quite valuable to know.
 That is, not the `IDataView` spec itself, but many of the logical implications of that spec.

-We will here starts with the idioms and practices for `IDataView` generally, before launching into specific *types* of data views: right now there are two types of data views that have risen to the dignity of being "general": loaders and transforms.
+We will here start with the idioms and practices for `IDataView` generally, before launching into specific *types* of data views: right now there are two types of data views that have risen to the dignity of being "general": loaders and transforms.
 (There are many "specific" non-general data views: "array"